-Our certificate of incorporation that will become effective as of the closing date of this offering provides that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
-In addition, we plan to enter into indemnification agreements with each of our officers and directors that may be broader in scope than the specific indemnification provisions contained in the Delaware General Corporation Law.
+Our certificate of provides that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
+In addition, we have entered and in the future plan to enter into indemnification agreements with each of our officers and directors that may be broader in scope than the specific indemnification provisions contained in the Delaware General Corporation Law.
 See "Executive Compensation-Limitations on Liability and Indemnification" for additional information regarding these agreements.